In case of slain journalist, negotiations, silence, then a chilling warning

 About two dozen journalists are still believed held captive in Syria, with several others missing.

-Until Foley’s killing, militants had kept most foreign hostages alive in hopes of securing a ransom or political gain, Mahoney said.
+Until Foley’s murder, militants had kept most foreign hostages alive in hopes of securing a ransom or political gain, Mahoney said.